anikaanand/journawards/README.md

 README

 **Note!
-If you're entering data you want to keep, do it on the heroku app (link to come).
+If you're entering data you want to keep, do it on the [heroku app](https://cryptic-wave-8995.herokuapp.com).
 That's a different database than the test one you'll run locally.
 Use your local copy of the app to do things like change the layout, edit page copy, etc.**

 To run this app locally: